This is the multi-page printable view of this section. Click here to print.

 |

-| Load Balancer > Load Balancer Name | Load Balancer name to connect to the Auto-Scaling Group |
+| Load Balancer > Load Balancer name | Load Balancer name to attach to the Auto-Scaling Group |

-| Load Balancer > LB Server Group | Load Balancer’s LB server group
+| Load Balancer > LB server group | LB server group of the Load Balancer

 |

-| Load Balancer > Port | Port registered as a member of the LB server group |
+| Load Balancer > Port | Port registered as a member in the LB server group |

 Notification

-| Category | Detailed Description |
+| Category | Detailed description |

 |---|---|

-| Notification Recipient | Name of the notification recipient |
+| Notification recipient | Name of the notification recipient |

-| Server Creation | Whether to send a notification when a server creation-related notification occurs
+| Create server | Whether to send notifications when a server creation-related alert occurs

 |

-| Server Termination | Whether to send a notification when a server termination-related notification occurs
+| Server termination | Whether to send a notification when a server termination-related alert occurs

 |

-| Policy Execution Condition | Whether to send a notification when the policy execution condition is met |
+| When the policy execution condition is satisfied | Whether to generate a notification when the policy execution condition is satisfied |

-| Status | Notification activation status
+| status | Notification activation status

 |